 Kareem Jackson, Ohio

-Kareem M. Jackson was scheduled to be executed at 10 am local time on Wednesday, September 16, 2020, at the Southern Ohio Correctional Facility in Mansfield, Ohio.
-Kareem’s execution has been rescheduled to Thursday, September 15, 2022.
-Forty-six-year-old Kareem is convicted of the murder of Antonio Hunter and Terrance Walker in Columbus, Ohio on March 25, 1997.
-Kareem has spent the last 22 years on death row in Ohio.
+Ohio planned to executed Kareem M. Jackson on Thursday, September 15, 2022, at the Southern Ohio Correctional Facility in Mansfield, Ohio.
+Kareem’s execution has been rescheduled to December 10, 2025.
+Forty-eight-year-old Kareem is convicted of the murder of Antonio Hunter and Terrance Walker in Columbus, Ohio on March 25, 1997.
+Kareem has spent the last 24 years on death row in Ohio.

-Kareem was active in church growing up, until the age of 16, according to his pastor.
-Kareem’s father left before he started kindergarten.
-Kareem was an average student who dropped out of school in the 12th grade in order to work.
+According to his pastor, Kareem was active in church growing up, until the age of 16.
+Kareem’s father left his family before Kareem started kindergarten.
+Kareem was an average student who dropped out of school in the 12th grade to work.
 He went on to receive his GED (general equivalency diploma).
-Although he had three children, Kareem worked hard to provide for them.
+Kareem has three children and worked hard to provide for them.

 On the evening of March 24, 1997, Kareem Jackson and a man called “Little Bee” came up with a plan to rob an apartment.
 Two other men, Michael Patterson and Derrick Boone, were also part of the plan, while Malaika Williamson was to be the driver.